Covid 19 Delta outbreak: PM Jacinda Ardern to visit Auckland as restrictions ease following major protest - NZ Herald

 The protest came as 125 Covid-19 cases were reported in the community on Tuesday, including 117 in Auckland, six in Northland and two in Waikato.

-There are 79 people in hospital, including nine people in intensive care or high dependency units - up from seven yesterday.
+There are 79 people in hospital, including nine people in intensive care or high dependency units - up from seven on Monday.